Bicycle NSW Environmental Trust

 NSW Coastline Cycleway - Illawarra Audit

-The Bicycle NSW Environmental Trust helped to fund the 2010 Illawarra Survey of the NSW Coastline Cycleway conducted by the Illawarra Active Transport Taskforce (IATT).
+The Bicycle NSW Environmental Trust helped to fund the 2010 Illawarra Survey of the NSW Coastline Cycleway conducted by the Illawarra Active Transport Taskforce (IATT) aimed at providing feedback to the NSW Government regarding the Illawarra portion of the cycleway.

-In the Illawarra, much of the NSW Coastline Cycle way is complete, but there are a number of missing links and shortfalls such as inadequate signage, route inconsistencies or hazards.
-The 2010 Illawarra Survey of the NSW Coastline Cycleway identified improvements that will attract more people to the NSW Coastline Cycleway and enable them to follow the path without local knowledge.
-It is the start of an ongoing process of improving cycling and walking facilities with the aim of increasing the use of active transport.
+In the Illawarra, much of the NSW Coastline Cycle way has been completed, but at the time there were a number of missing links and shortfalls such as inadequate signage, route inconsistencies or hazards.
+The 2010 Illawarra Survey of the NSW Coastline Cycleway identified improvements in order to attract more people to the route and enable them to follow the path without local knowledge.

 The survey was an initiative of the Illawarra Active Transport Taskforce (IATT) who, with the assistance of their affiliated Bicycle User Groups, conducted the survey.
-The 70 km route was divided into six sections and participants rode a section each week from north to south.
-They observed, identified, and documented detailed opportunities for improvement for each section.
+The 70km route was divided into six sections and participants rode a section each week from north to south.
+They observed, identified, and documented detailed opportunities for improvements to each section.

 The audit aimed to identify shortcomings in the following areas:

-The Bicycle NSW Environmental Trust provided funding to help in the delivery of the Helmet Design Competition.
-This program was delivered to primary schools across NSW and aimed at raising awareness about helmet use.
+In 2011, the Bicycle NSW Environmental Trust provided funding to help in the delivery of a Helmet Design Competition.
+This program was delivered to primary schools across NSW with the aim of raising awareness about helmet use.

-Our submission expressed our concerns about the chosen alignment of the Greenway in not planning for a connection to cycling routes into the Sydney CBD.
-At the southern end, there's still a fair bit of investigation to do and identification of funds for the pedestrian-cycling bridge to ford the Cooks River.
+The submission expressed our concerns about the chosen alignment of the GreenWay in not planning for a connection to cycling routes into the Sydney CBD.
+At the southern end, some consideration needs to be given further to the design and alignment, as well as around the funding mechanisms for the pedestrian and cycling bridge that crosses the Cooks River.

 Click here to read the full submission.